Excluding affine configurations over a finite field: supersaturation

-In this section we prove a super saturation result (Proposition~\ref{supersatnew}) that is essential to the proof of our main theorem.
+In this section we prove a supersaturation result (Proposition~\ref{supersatnew}) that is essential to the proof of our main theorem.
 The proof is based on a standard subspace sampling argument (see for instance Exercise~10.1.9 of \cite{tao2006additive} or \cite{fraser2021three}).
 We begin by stating some preliminaries.

 For $d,n\in \NN$ the \emph{Gaussian binomial coefficient} $\qbin{n}{d}$ is given by

 The following fact is well-known. \begin{lemma} Let $k\leq d\leq n$ be nonnegative integers.
 Then the number of $d$-dimensional linear subspaces of $\F_q^n$ containing a given $k$-dimensional linear subspace is $\qbin{n-k}{d-k}$. \end{lemma} \begin{proof} Let $V\subseteq \F_q^n$ be a $k$-dimensional linear subspace and let $b_1,\ldots, b_k$ be a basis of $V$.
 The number of $d-k$-tuples $(b_{k+1},\ldots, b_d)$ such that $b_1,\ldots, b_d$ are linearly independent vectors in $\F_q^n$, is equal to $(q^n-q^k)(q^n-q^{k+1})\cdots(q^n-q^{d-1})$.
 Indeed, for $i=k+1,\ldots, d$ we can choose $b_i$ arbitrarily in $\F_q^n\setminus \mathrm{span}(b_1,\ldots, b_{i-1})$.
 Thus, we obtain a $d$-dimensional subspace $W:=\mathrm{span} (b_1,\ldots, b_d)$ containing~$V$.